About Song Contest

 The televised Song Contest program typically proceeds as follows:

-After the televised program ends, students are released into the Blaisdell Exhibition Hall to receive lei from friends and family.
+After the broadcast program ends, students are released back into the Blaisdell Exhibition Hall to receive lei from friends and family.
+Then students are free to enjoy Spring Break!

 The mass numbers performed during the program by all students include: